ronisaacson/cz2/README.md

 ## Usage

 Run `cz2` for usage information.
-The set of features supported is pretty limited right now.
+The set of features supported should be enough for most needs.

 Carrier doesn't provide documentation on the protocol used by this system, but several people have helped with reverse-engineering.
 The most complete reference is currently on a wiki page of the [CZII_to_MQTT project](https://github.com/jwarcd/CZII_to_MQTT/wiki/Interpreting-Data).
-More features will be added as I discover additional data fields.
+I've discovered many additional fields and have contributed the details to the owner of that project for inclusion in the wiki.

 ## Contributing

-If you'd like to see more features, please help figure out more of the fields!
-The `czdiff` script can help.
-If you send me any fields that you find, I'll do my best to add support.
+Most of the fields I've figured out have been using the `czdiff` script.
+I'll do my best to add more features upon request, especially if you can provide field-level details.

 You can also help by testing this script with different configurations.
 I only have remote access, so the direct serial